lumeland/lume.land/docs/overview/why-static-sites.md

 ### CMS

-One of the main issues of static sites was they are not easy to update by non-technical people.
+In the past, one of the main issues of static sites was that they were not easy to update by non-technical people.
 Fortunately, this is not true anymore.
 There are plenty of CMS for static sites, some recommendations: